 B.S., Beijing Normal University; M.S., Ph.D., Pennsylvania State University

-Statistician specializing in topics of U-statistics, nonparametric kernel density estimation, risk estimation, variance estimation, cross-validation, resampling schemes, and extrapolation techniques.
+Statistician specializing in topics of U-statistics, nonparametric kernel density estimation, risk estimation, variance estimation, cross-validation, resampling schemes, and extrapolation/interpolation methods.

 I was born and grew up in Beijing, China.
-I came to the U.S. to pursue a graduate degree in 2007 and received Ph.D. in Statistics from Penn State University in 2012.
+I came to the U.S. to pursue a graduate degree in 2007, and received Ph.D. in Statistics from Penn State University in 2012 under the supervision of the late Dr. Bruce G. Lindsay.
 Prior to joining Wellesley, I was a tenure-track Assistant Professor of Statistics at Williams College from 2012 to 2015, and at Bentley University from 2015 to 2016.

 My research examines topics in U-statistics, nonparametric kernel density estimation, risk estimation, variance estimation, and cross-validation.
 My recent research interests also include penalization methods, model assessment tools, likelihood ratio test and multi-label classification.
 My teaching considers both applied and theoretical topics in statistics, including introductory statistics, regression analysis, probability, multivariate data analysis, nonparametric statistics, and Bayesian statistics.
 I greatly enjoy working with students on research topics in statistics.
 I also have great passion in undergraduate statistics education, and I am interested in incorporating active learning and creating interactive and hands-on educational tools for teaching statistics.